Treatment Interventions for Posttraumatic Stress Disorder

 Over the course of treatment, a person learns to replace thoughts and emotions associated with posttraumatic stress disorder symptoms with a more balanced perspective on where the past trauma fits within his or her life today.
 As with any form of cognitive-behavioral therapy, undoing faulty belief systems and thought patterns remains the focus of this treatment approach.

 We can help you find the best PTSD treatment for you.
-Call 800-598-5053 toll free to find help today.
+Call 800-598-5053 (Who Answers?) toll free to find help today.

 Eye-Movement Desensitization and Reprocessing